acarabott/tabToWindow/safari/TabToWindow/tab-to-window-notes.md

-- using `windows.update` to change position to `top: 0` with `height: screen.availHeight` gest the wrong position as it doesn't take the browser chrome into account
+- using `windows.update` to change position to `top: 0` with `height: screen.availHeight` gets the wrong position as it doesn't take the browser chrome into account
   - `windows.create` seems fine though
   - using a negative vallue for top works, might have issues on (e.g.) Windows Chrome, or Linux
   - this might only be on external monitor? seems fine on mbp only screen